swttech2017/qa-portal-services/README.md

 **rest** - Spring Boot RestControllers added to this package.
 The controller classes should have no business or exception handling logic, instead just delegating to the service classes to carry out the business logic.
 Exceptions should be handled centrally by QaPortalExceptionHandler.

 **service** - all business logic and management of persistence objects (entities) are performed by the classes in this package.
 A service class provides the entry point to this business processing, and provides the transaction boundary for the operation.
 The service class method called from a RestController should be decorated with the @Transactional annotation.
-These classes do the the bulk of the processing is so it's worth breaking service classes down if there are several operations being performed by the service.
+These classes do the the bulk of the processing so it's worth breaking service classes down if there are several operations being performed by the service.
 See the self-reflection-api services package for an example where Operation classes provide the main processing and various mapper classes provide the transformation between entity and DTO classes.

 **NOTE: Entity classes should not leak outside the service classes (i.e. should never reference an Entity class in a DTO, or a Controller.)**

 c) Each Spring Boot micro-service project must have a dependency in their pom.xml to the api-common library, and the keycloak spring security adapter.
 By adding a keycloak.json file to the micro-service projects resources folder, keycloak authentication will automatically be activated for all endpoints.

-**WARNING - All classes managed by Springs IOC container MUST be stateless (i.e. they cannot hold request specific state.
+**WARNING - All classes managed by Springs IOC container MUST be stateless (i.e. they cannot hold request specific (mutable) state.
 Immutable state available for the lifetime of the application is OK and can help performance when caching data).**